Hop on Angel Island Ferry for a FREE Guided Hike on Angel Island State Park 2020.

 Get on board for America’s State Parks’ First Day Hikes Program

 Captain Maggie McDonogh & Crew invite you to hop on Angel Island Ferry’s 10 a.m. ferry on Jan.
-1, 2018 and “Take a Hike” with America’s State Parks FREE “Fist Day Hikes” Guided Hike Program.
+1, 2020 and “Take a Hike” with America’s State Parks FREE “Fist Day Hikes” Guided Hike Program once on the Island.

 Kick start your healthy New Year’s resolutions with a fun outdoor adventure on Angel Island State Park

 When the New Year rolls around, many people find themselves looking for ways to live a healthier lifestyle.
 Resolutions such as loosing weight, exercising more…and eating healthy top the list of New Year’s resolutions.
 Participating in America’s State Parks’ First Day Hikes Program is a fun and healthy way to kick off 2020 and your New Year’s health and fitness goals.

 The following event information has been provided by event host, America’s State Parks:

 Take in amazing views & learn about Angel Island on Jan.
 1, 2018 with First Day Hikes.

 State Park: Angel Island State Park

 Meeting Location: Ayala Cove Ferry Dock (This is where you disembark from Angel Island – Tiburon Ferry once at Angel Island State Park.)

 Details on Angel Island State Park’s First Day Hike